dblock/code.dblock.org/_posts/2012/2012-01-30-grape-api-mounted-on-rack-w-static-pages.markdown

 require File.expand_path('../../api/api', __FILE__)
 {% endhighlight %}

-Note the odd _File.expand_path_ construct, borrowed from Rails, - it translates a relative path to the current file into an absolute path, there’re allowing us to run the application from any directory – useful for hosting where you never know who boots the application.
+Note the odd _File.expand_path_ construct, borrowed from Rails, - it translates a relative path to the current file into an absolute path, there are allowing us to run the application from any directory – useful for hosting where you never know who boots the application.

-Continuing to borrow from Rails, we will want different environments (development, production, etc.), so it’s a good idea to keep things organized.
+Continuing to borrow from Rails, we will want different environments (development, production, etc.), so it's a good idea to keep things organized.
 Setup the environment in _config/environment.rb _and then load the application.

 {% highlight ruby %}
 ENV['RACK_ENV'] ||= :test